lpewton/blackjack-21/README.md

 * HTML: No errors were found when passing the code through the official W3C validator.
 * CSS: No errors were found when passing the code through the official W3C validator.
-* Accessibility: Tested the results throught the  Lighthouse test, all of the attributes are high due to the simplicity of the game and the use of javascript to make actions.
+* Accessibility: Tested the results throught the  Lighthouse test, all of the attributes are high and can be found below:

 ![Screen Shot 2022-12-19 at 23 59 36](https://user-images.githubusercontent.com/114712846/208543407-61b77d43-4e09-4960-9e52-957e00d10a4b.png)